-26-40 Waterloo Road - draft text of proposed entry for inclusion in 2020
+26-40 Waterloo Road

-Construction date Early 20th century
+Construction Date Early 20th century

 Architect

 Original use Residential

 Current use Residential

 Ward Westgate

 Easting 615237

 Northing 245307

-Year added to Local List 2020
+Year added to Local List 2021

 Early 20th century terrace of eight dwellings, built as a group with 44-50 Chevallier Street.
 Red brick 2.5 storey buildings adjacent to All Saints Church to the northwest.
 Dwellings are arranged in pairs with recessed doors beneath a jettied timber projection which utilise decorative terracotta tilting and terminate with a shared dormer, central to each pair.
 Prominent red brick chimneys project above the plain tile roofs, whilst the chimneys are expressed within the gables.
 The gable onto Chevallier Street is particularly decorative and features 'Thornley Place' detailed in a plaque central to the gable, which and pairs the group of dwellings with the prominent gable of 44-50 Chevallier Street.
 Largely replacement fenestration and some properties have painted over the red brick façade, however the terrace nonetheless benefits from townscape interest, despite these alterations.